bustle/mobiledoc-kit/CARDS.md

 ```

 In this minimally viable demo, a `display` hook is defined showing some text.
-Given a mobiledoc referencing `demo` as a card this text would render for that
+Given a Mobiledoc referencing `demo` as a card this text would render for that
 name.

-Cards are executated at runtime by Content-Kit and the renderers.
+Cards are executed at runtime by Content-Kit and the renderers.
 This means
 you must pass any cards you want available to an editor or renderer.
 See the
 documentation for each project on how to do this.